Seiya Suzuki Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.

-- The Pirates have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.
+- The Pirates' 4.29 team ERA ranks 17th across all MLB pitching staffs.

-- Pirates pitchers combine to allow 67 home runs (one per game), the seventh-fewest in baseball.
+- The Pirates give up the third-fewest home runs in baseball (67 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.